Xiaofeng-Tan/FG-Diff/README.md

 ### **Pretrained Models**

-The checkpoints for the pretrained models on all datasets can be found in /checkpoints/[HR-Avenue/HR-STC/UBnormal]/train_experiment/checkpoint.ckpt.
-Note that we have compressed the checkpoints files due to the storage limitation.
+The checkpoints for the pre-trained models on all datasets can be found in /checkpoints/[HR-Avenue/HR-STC/UBnormal]/train_experiment/checkpoint.ckpt.
+Note that our checkpoint will be released after the paper's official publication.

 ```sh
 unzip checkpoints.zip